 Former Germany international footballer Thomas Hitzlsperger has revealed he is gay.
 Now retired, the 31-year-old told a German newspaper that coming out was a "long and difficult process."

-In an interview with Die Zeit, Hitzlsperger said that "only in recent years" had he realized he "would rather be with a man."
+, Hitzlsperger said that "only in recent years" had he realized he "would rather be with a man."

 Capped 52 times by Germany, Hitzlsperger retired from the game in September after a difficult run of injuries and form.
 He said he had stepped back from the spotlight since but was now ready to speak about his sexuality as he wanted "to advance the discussion to homosexuality among professional athletes."
 He said the issue of homosexuality in football had for too long been "simply ignored."

 "In England, Germany or Italy [where Hitzlsperger played] the issue of homosexuality is not treated seriously - at least, not in the dressing room," he said.

 Hitzlsperger is the first prominent male German footballer to publicly come out since former Rot-Weiss Essen midfielder Marcus Urban revealed his homosexuality in 2007.
 Urban, who walked away from the game after he became sick of hiding his sexuality, told German newspaper Die Welt in 2007 that, at the time, he knew of at least three gay Bundesliga footballers.